ahmedhgabr/City-Scrapper/readme.md

 # City Scrapper
-a simple scrapper to coolect some data about properites in german cities from [rentola.com](https://rentola.com/)
+a simple scrapper to collect some data about properties in german cities from [rentola.com](https://rentola.com/)